thundering-silence/DEMU/README.md

 Purely DEMU
 - Allow more tokens to be used as collateral (very simple as long as supported by Chainlink Data Feeds)
-- Allowing for yield bearing assets to be used as collateral (aTokens)
+- Allowing for yield bearing assets to be used as collateral
 - Deploy on other chains
 - Decentralize governance
+- Revenue sharing to Governance token Holders
 - Find ways to protect liquidators against frontrunners (flashbots protect | whitelisted liquidators)

 Requires LP on Dexes